BlinkTagInc/gtfs-to-html/README.md

 ## Quick preview of generated HTML

-After an initial run of the `gtfs-to-html` script, the GTFS data will be downloaded and loaded into mongo.
+After an initial run of `gtfs-to-html`, the GTFS data will be downloaded and loaded into mongo.

 You can view an individual route HTML on demand by running the included express app:

     node app.js

-By default, it will look for a `config.json` file in the project root.
+By default, `gtfs-to-html` will look for a `config.json` file in the project root.
 To specify a different path for the configuration file:

     node app.js --config-path /path/to/your/custom-config.json